Fifth Baby Powder Trial Begins Next Week

 Ms. Daniels’ case will be similar to the previous baby powder cancer trials, and the verdict could help other baby powder ovarian cancer claims.
 J&J stated it intends to fight these claims, but the company may decide to settle the remaining lawsuits if it continues to be defeated in court.

-If you used J&J’s baby powder around your groin and developed ovarian cancer, the experienced baby powder cancer lawyers at Blizzard & Nabers can help.
+If you used J&J’s baby powder around your groin and developed ovarian cancer, the experienced baby powder cancer lawyers at Blizzard Law PLLC can help.
 We have a proven track record of helping victims stand up to large corporations, and we can help you too.
 Call us today to schedule a free consultation.